system-fonts/modern-font-stacks/README.md

 #### Notes
-- [Georigia Pro](https://apps.microsoft.com/store/detail/georgia-pro/9N9DZG1XT2MB) is available as a supplemental downloadable font.
+- [Georgia Pro](https://apps.microsoft.com/store/detail/georgia-pro/9N9DZG1XT2MB) is available as a supplemental downloadable font.
 - Android uses Noto Serif as alias for `Georgia`, so no need to specify in the stack.

 </details>